-INDIA IN A CATCH-22 SITUATION

-Markets have been startled by the Russia-Ukraine war, which raised a lot of uncertainty among people when the global economy rose.
-With the rollback of QE (Quantitative Easing) in the US, the markets expected the Federal Reserve to raise interest rates several times.
+2 INDIA IN A CATCH-22 SITUATION Markets have been startled by the Russia-Ukraine war, which raised a lot of uncertainty among people when the global economy rose.
+With the rollback of QE (Quantitative Easing) in the US, the markets expected the Federal Reserve to raise interest rates several t imes.
 With the catastrophic turn of events with Ukraine and Russia, optimism about market interest rates was shattered.

-In reality, a significant portion of the imports are tied to defense, and the government can find methods to keep the transactions going.
+In reality, a significant portion of the imports are tied to defense, and the government can f ind methods to keep the t ransactions going.
 India's direct influence from the Russia-Ukraine tensions is restricted to the tradecommerce relationship between the two countries.
 India's overall trade and commerce with Russia is limited only to 1% of India's GDP, so it does not make much difference for India if Russia is at war.
 The battle on crude oil is arguably the most evident, but it also pushed up prices of metals, gas, and edible oils when the markets anticipated stable prices this year following a bull run in 2021.
 Since the war began in early February, prices of commodities (say, crude oil) have risen.
-Since late December, manufacturers in India have progressively increased prices and passed on rising input costs.
+Since late December,

+While there is no active danger to an economy driven mainly by domestic demand, these markets' ripple effects may indirectly influence the economy.
+India can enter a rupee-ruble arrangement at the government level, but getting rubles for exports may not appeal to private companies.
+Inflationary pressures cause interest rates to r ise and currency volatility to increase.
+As counterparties to these transactions, all entities in other countries are affected in an attempt to harm Russia.
+Many shipping companies are hesitant to t ransport products to Russia. manufacturers in India have progressively increased prices and passed on r ising input costs.
 The Indian rupee fell from 81 per USD to 76.98 per US dollar as investors flocked to the safe-haven attraction of the Dollar as geopolitical uncertainties grew between Russia and Ukraine.
-Exaggerating tensions between Russia and Ukraine, forex dealers said, kept crude oil prices higher, raising about domestic inflation concerns and widening trade imbalances.
+Exaggerating tensions between Russia and Ukraine, forex dealers said, kept crude oil prices higher, raising concerns domestic inflation about and widening trade imbalances.
 In India, the interest rates path upwards as the 10-year bond yield has been reverted to 6.7% against the RBI credit policy stance earlier.
 Bond rates have become more volatile due to the increased demand for dollars.

-While there is no active danger to an economy driven mainly by domestic demand, these markets' ripple effects may indirectly influence the economy.
-India can enter a rupee-ruble arrangement at the government level, but getting rubles for exports may not appeal to private companies.
-Inflationary pressures cause interest rates to rise and currency volatility to increase.

-As counterparties to these transactions, all entities in other countries are affected in an attempt to harm Russia.
-Many shipping companies are hesitant to transport products to Russia.

-The not-so-ripple effects of the Russia-Ukraine war on the Indian market and other economies, crude oil prices, inflation rates, currencies, bond rates, exports, and the consequent priceripple effect on the economy are vast.
+The not- so- r ipple effects of the Russia- Ukraine war on the Indian market and other economies, crude oil prices, inflation rates, currencies, bond rates, exports, and the consequent priceripple effect on the economy are vast.

-SRIYA KORADA 2127234

-A

-IMPACTS OF WAR